Schedule 3 Balance Sheet Format

 What is Schedule 3 of the Balance Sheet?

 On October 11, 2018, the Ministry of Corporate Affairs (MCA) amended Schedule III of the Companies Act 2013.
-Schedule III of the Companies Act 2013 provides the format of companies’ financial statements complying with Accounting Standards (AS) and Ind AS under its Division I and Division II, respectively.
-Now Schedule III applies to NBFC covered under Ind AS.
+Companies must format their financial statements according to Accounting Standards (AS) and Ind AS in Division I and Division II.
+This change outlines the required formatting for financial statements.
+The formatting must adhere to the guidelines set by AS and Ind AS.
+Division I and Division II have specific requirements for financial statement formatting, Now, Schedule III is also applicable to NBFCs covered under Ind AS, ensuring standardized reporting across various sectors.

 Benefits Of Using Schedule III Balance Sheet Format